 I want to share what Christ has done in my life, but I don’t know where to start.
 What do I do?

 The best thing to do is just begin.
 That probably sounds like I’m over simplifying, but it’s true.
-If we don’t start, we may never.
+If we don’t start now, we may never.
 It’s best to take action and go for it.
 Start writing about your faith.
 Learn the basics of starting a blog including the needed technology.
 Oftentimes, the technology keeps bloggers from beginning.
 Don’t let that happen to you.
 I have many free tutorials you can follow here on the blog plus you might want to sign up for the free Build Your Blog Bootcamp and/or How to Set Up a Self-Hosted WordPress Blog from Ruth Soukup at Elite Blog Academy.

 If you’ve already started your blog but aren’t sure what to do next, I recommend Elite Blog Academy.
 It’s what took me from hobby blogger with only a few readers to professional blogger reaching 1000s with my message (His message).
 EBA only opens once a year for five days.
 You can sign up to get on the waiting list for it and receive a free blog structure blueprint to help organize your blog.
 With my tech tutorials and the free EBA blog structure blueprint, you’ll be able to set a solid foundation before you begin.

 Elite Blog Academy is an investment, but it’s no more than you’d pay for a college class.
 And the payoff for completion makes it totally worth it!
 You’ll be a professional faith blogger!